Engine Power Reduced Chevy Malibu (Possible Causes & Fix)

 What causes Chevy Malibu to Show “Engine Power Reduction”?

-Faulty Pedal Position Sensor: one or both the sensors could be faulty leading to inaccurate or no data being communicated to the ECM.
-Faulty Throttle Position Sensor: Just like with the pedal position sensors, if one or both of these is faulty, power to the engine will be reduced.
+2. Faulty Throttle Position Sensor: Just like with the pedal position sensors, if one or both of these is faulty, power to the engine will be reduced.

-Circuitry Problems: Faulty wires or poor connections can all play a part leading to wrong or inaccurate data reaching the engine.
+3. Circuitry Problems: Faulty wires or poor connections can all play a part leading to wrong or inaccurate data reaching the engine.

-How do you fix a Chevy Malibu’s Engine power reduction issue?
+How do you fix a Chevy Malibu’s Engine Power Reduction issue?

 1. Check The Cables